K

 Koi fish isolated on white background.

-Showa Sanshoku Koi are one of the most popular varieties.
+Showa Sanshoku Koi is one of the most popular varieties.

 While all koi fish are the same species of carp, they have been bred to express certain distinct traits over the course of centuries.
-Because of this there are 16 recognized groups of koi breeds each with their own gorgeous patterns that set them apart, and dozens of variations of each of these primary categories.
+Because of this, there are 16 recognized groups of koi breeds, each with its own gorgeous patterns that set them apart, and dozens of variations of each of these primary categories.

 KohakuThe first type of koi to be specifically bred, this fish is distinguished by its solid white base and bright red blotches known as hi.

-Taisho SankeThese kois are similar to the Kohatsu variety, except they feature small, black speckles in addition to their white base and large red spots.
+Taisho SankeThese koi are similar to the Kohatsu variety, except they feature small, black speckles in addition to their white base and large red spots.

 Showa SanshokuKois that are born solid black and later develop large white and red spots.